Tech-at-DU/single-page-starter/README.md

 }
 ```

 I wanted each section to be as least as tall as the size of the window.
-This rule says the minimum height should be 100% of the view height.
+This rule says the minimum height should be 100% of the view height (height of the window).

-`vh` is a unit that represents a percent of the browser window. `100vh` is 100% the height of the window.
+`vh` is a unit that represents a percentage of the browser windows vertical size. `100vh` is `100%` the height of the window, `50vh` would be 50% as tall as the window.

+The two selectors below use the `#` to select elements by their `id` name.
+Find the element with `id="nav"` and `id="banner"`.

 ```CSS
 #nav {